nicoespeon/understandlegacycode.com/content/blog/what-you-can-do-when-code-is-hard-to-review/index.md

 "Merge and cross fingers nothing bad happens" is a notoriously bad idea.
 When doing so, you rely on luck.
 When you're out of luck, you fail.
 Some day, you fail badly.

-Think about it: if the code is hard to review now, it will harder to maintain in 6 months!
+Think about it: if the code is hard to review now, it will be harder to maintain in 6 months!
 You'll lose the context around the decisions that were taken here.
 Changes without context stay untouched because we're afraid of unintended consequences!
 Hopefully, [there's a simple solution for that](../earn-maintainers-esteem-with-adrs).

 Yet, it's hard to come up with a different approach when you're under the pressure to ship.